 BC93.
 Respondents to ED 60 commented that, in exceptional circumstances, it may be impracticable for an acquirer to determine the fair value of an item and suggested that the use of the item's previous carrying amount may be an appropriate alternative.
 The IPSASB considered this suggestion but concluded that using carrying amount may not be appropriate in all instances, particularly if the acquired operation does not apply accrual based IPSASs.
 The IPSASB agreed that entities should apply the existing requirements in IPSASs.
 In particular, the IPSASB noted that, in accordance with IPSAS 3, Accounting Policies, Changes in Accounting Estimates and Errors, applying a requirement is impracticable when the entity cannot apply it after making every reasonable effort to do so.
 IPSAS 3 provides additional guidance.
-In such cases, the acquirer would measure the item as of the acquisition date in a manner that is consistent with other IPSASs and the acquirer's accounting policies, and make the disclosures required by other IPSASs.
-The IPSASB considered that it would be appropriate to measure the item at its previous carrying amount only where that carrying amount is consistent with other IPSASs and the acquirer's accounting policies.
+In such cases, the acquirer would measure the item as of the acquisition date in a manner that is consistent with other IPSASB considered that it would be appropriate to measure the item at its previous carrying amount only where that carrying amount is consistent with other IPSASs and the acquirer's accounting requirement to the item at its previous carrying amount only where that carrying amount is consistent with other IPSASB and the acquirer's accounting policies.

-Revision of IPSAS 40 as a result of [draft] Improvements to IPSAS, 201820
+Revision of IPSAS 40 as a result of [draft] Improvements to IPSAS, 2018